FiveAI General Privacy Notice

 FiveAI respects your privacy and is committed to protecting your personal data.

 FiveAI exists to develop autonomous vehicle technology.
 In order to do this, we need to collect data on real-world driving conditions.
-While we are not interested in actively identifying individuals, some individuals may be identifiable in some of the data we collect.
+While we are not interested in actively identifying individuals from this data, some individuals may be identifiable in some of the data we collect.
 Where that applies to you, we acknowledge that we will have responsibilities to look after your personal data.
-This privacy notice will inform you about how we will look after your personal data, your privacy rights and how the law protects you.

 1. Important information and who we are